Ben0p/auto-cisco/README.md

 Automated Cisco 3702 configuration file generator and programmer

 ## Features
+* Built in tftp server
+* Wizard on first run
 * Converts AP to autonomous
 * Sets a temporary IP address on BVI1
 * Uploads new firmware via tftp